How to Patent a Design: Everything You Need to KnowPatent Law ResourcesHow to Patent an Idea

 - The applicant didn't invent the design.

-The United States doesn't offer separate protection for industrial designs, but does participate in the Hague System.
+- You need to protect an industrial design.
+The United States doesn't offer separate protection for industrial designs but does participate in the Hague System.
 Therefore, if you need to protect an industrial design in Europe, this could be a smart solution for you.

 There is no deadline for filing a design patent application.
 However, you should file it as soon as possible to protect your rights.
-The United States Patent and Trademark Office (USPTO) can take several months or even years to approve a patent application.
+The USPTO can take several months or even years to approve a patent application.

 How Can I Protect My Design Ideas?